lupyuen/lupyuen.github.io/src/sensor.md

 Disaster Ensues!
 Our String would overrun the Array and cause __Undefined Behaviour__ when we read the String!

-That's why we have __Slices__, a safer way to represent Strings (and other Arrays with dynamic sizes)...
+That's why we have __Slices__, a safer way to represent Strings (and other buffers with dynamic sizes)...

 ![Zig Slice](https://lupyuen.github.io/images/sensor-slice2.jpg)